wmwxwa/tyk-docs/tyk-docs/content/shared/x-tyk-gateway.md

 ### **MutualTLS**

-MutualTLS contains the configuration for establishment of mutual TLS between Tyk and the upstream server.
+MutualTLS contains the configuration for establishing a mutual TLS connection between Tyk and the upstream server.

 **Field: `enabled` (`boolean`)**
 Enabled enables/disables upstream mutual TLS for the API.